Skip to Main Content

 Mission

-The Governor’s Office of the Deaf and Hard of Hearing represents the Governor following the priorities of Moore/Miller Administration and promotes equality and accessibility for Marylanders by providing expertise that enhances the general welfare of Maryland’s Deaf and Hard of Hearing residents.
+The Governor’s Office of the Deaf and Hard of Hearing represents the Governor in advancing the priorities of the Moore–Miller Administration (https://governor.maryland.gov/priorities/Pages/default.aspx) and promotes equality and accessibility for all Marylanders by providing expertise that enhances the general welfare of the State’s Deaf and Hard of Hearing residents.

 Vision

-All Marylanders who are Deaf, DeafBlind and Hard of Hearing will have equal access to resources, services, and opportunities for participation in all aspects of community life.
+All Marylanders who are Deaf, DeafBlind, and Hard of Hearing will have equal access to resources, services, and opportunities, enabling full participation in all aspects of community life.

 History of the Office